ilovemicroplastics/OpenScoutV1-1/Software/Controller/ros2_ws/README.md

 ### clarification

-This has been made primarily to serve as a demo for further refinement.
+This ROS2 package has been made primarily to serve as a demo for further development.
 These commands have been used in Ubuntu Noble.
 There must be a ESP32 loaded with the MQTT program turned on within the same WiFi network for this to work.
 Be aware of the fact that there is no timeout or off switch, so be ready to send a stop command or to pick the robot up if it may hit a wall.

-A possible next step could be to implement the part which reads the odometry topic that the OpenScoutV1.1 publishes.
+A possible next step could be to implement the subscriber which reads the odometry topic that the OpenScoutV1.1 publishes, it would be very similar to this python script.

 Page last reviewed by: B.K. on 18/07/25